ericselk2018/next-fast-pinball/README.md

 Number of balls moving on playfield, just a count.

-### Saucer Hole Balls (Game Context)
+### Kicker With Balls (Game Context)

-Switch id for each saucer hole switch that contains a ball.
+Switch id for each kicker that contains a ball.

 ### Hardware Error (Hardware Context)